tammergalal/katacoda-scenarios/ws-d21-service-focused-observability/step2.md

 In addition, on line 6, we created an `DD_API_KEY` along with enabling logs and the process Agent.
 Finally, on line 12 and 13, we've opened the port `8126` - where traces get shipped for collection at the Agent level.

 If we run the `env | grep ^DD`{{execute}} command in a new shell tab for our lab, we can see that our lab environment already has the Datadog API key injected into our scenario.
+To open a new shell tab, click the `+` sign and then `Open New Terminal`

 On line 10 in our yaml file, we set `- DD_TAGS='env:sfo101'`.
 In this line, we've set an `env` tag for Datadog that allows us to filter to a specific environment, making sure we don't pollute other environments while testing.